boilermaker021/prismmod/README.md

 notable contributions by Dalfino

+## Development is no longer in progress and will likely be resumed during the Summer.

 The Prism Mod aims to overhaul Terraria and add many new bosses, npcs, items, biomes, and more.